flybywiresim/docs/docs/fbw-a32nx/a32nx-api/a32nx-flightdeck-api.md

     !!! warning ""
         Please note that FUELSYSTEM_PUMP_TOGGLE 1 and 4 for the center tank pump switches got replaced with FUELSYSTEM_VALVE_TOGGLE 9 and 10, due to the NEO having jet pumps instead of conventional pumps, which was corrected in a recent update.

-        The new vars or events for these buttons are FUELSYSTEM_VALVE_TOGGLE 9 and 10.

 | Function        | API Usage                 | Values   | Read/Write | Type       | Remark                                      |
 |:----------------|:--------------------------|:---------|:-----------|:-----------|:--------------------------------------------|